ConnectivityFoundry/AwaLWM2M/doc/rebasing_info.md

 $ git rebase --abort
 ```

-### Pushing your changes.
+### Pushing your changes

 After rebasing you will not be able to push your changes back to your branch.
 You will need to use the --force option.
 There's no going back if you make a mistake so be sure about what you are pushing, and that you are pushing the correct branch to the correct remote.

 ```